Little Star (novel): Plot

-In 1992, a musician named Lennart finds in the woods an infant left for dead.
+In 1992, while on a walk in the woods, a musician named Lennart finds an abandoned infant left for dead.
 He takes her to his wife, Laila, and the two raise the child in secrecy, believing that her catatonic and trance-like state will result in her being perceived as mentally ill.
 Their adult son, Jerry, frequently visits the child, whom he names Theres.
 Lennart becomes obsessed with Theres due to her angelic voice.
 He convinces her never to leave the house by telling her that the world is full of "big people" who want to eat up the "little people," like her.
 He begins to teach her about music and states that music and love are found in the heart and in the mind.

 When Theres is approximately twelve, she violently dismembers both Lennart and Laila in an attempt to find the love inside their heads.
 Afterwards, Jerry whisks her away to Stockholm to start a new life.
 He ultimately enters her in the reality show, Idol, where she dazzles the viewers with her voice, but eventually is voted off the show due to her inability to engage the audience.

 In November 1992, a girl named Teresa Svensson is born.
 Her best childhood friend is a neighbor named Johannes.
 Teresa grows up to be an introverted girl, and as a teenager, begins to write poetry and post it online.
 Around this time, Teresa witnesses Theres' performance on Idol, and is mesmerized.
-Discovering that the one commenting on her poetry is the same person she saw on television, Teresa believes that their friendship was fated from the beginning, and they form a deep connection.
+Realizing that the one commenting on her poetry is the same person she saw on television, Teresa believes that their friendship was fated from the beginning, and they form a deep connection.
 She visits Theres' apartment every weekend, where the two compose music with Theres singing and Teresa writing the lyrics.

-Around the time when Theres first appears on Idol, a middle-aged talent agent named Max Hansen also catches sight of the girl, and becomes infatuated with her.
+Meanwhile, a middle-aged talent agent named Max Hansen also catches sight of Theres during her appearance on Idol, eventually becoming infatuated with her.
 He contacts her with the intention of taking advantage of her voice as well as her body.
 Theres agrees to his offer due to wanting her own CD.
-In his hotel room, he attempts to perform oral sex on her, but Theres perceives this to be him trying to "eat her up" and stabs him in the back with the stem of a wine glass.
+In his hotel room, he attempts to perform oral sex on her, but Theres perceives this to be him trying to "eat her up" and stabs him in the back with the stem of a broken wine glass.
 He begins to develop a masochistic complex as a result.